visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

  </tr>
 </table>

-As can be seen, there is only a 1% difference between Leave and Remain tweets
+As can be seen, there is only a 1% difference between Leave and Remain tweets in terms of how much they discuss men/women, which is not statistically significant accordin

 The results are shown in the plot below.